thisisnicollo/EndeavourOS-Wallpaper/README.md

 # 🖼️ EndeavourOS Wallpapers

-This repository contains a collection of wallpapers inspired by [EndeavourOS](https://endeavouros.com/).
+Hey there!
+We're excited to share with you this repository full of amazing wallpapers inspired by [EndeavourOS](https://endeavouros.com/).
+Take a look and find the perfect one for you 🧸💻🤍!

 ## 📄 Disclaimer

 The logos and trademarks used in these wallpapers belong to their respective owners.
-I do not claim any ownership or rights over them.
+I want to make it clear that I do not claim any ownership or rights over them.
 These wallpapers are purely fan-made and are intended for personal use only. (https://endeavouros.com/)

 All wallpapers in this collection were created by [thisisnicollo](https://github.com/thisisnicollo).